TylerJost/tylerjost.github.io/about.md

 permalink: /about/
 ---
 ![](/assets/Headshot.png)
-I'm passionate about solving problems and helping people.
+I am passionate about solving problems and helping people.
 That's why I wanted to get my PhD: so that I could do research that I find meaningful.

 Here are some of the organizations I am involved with: